asanders4205/asanders4205/README.md

   - Git Helper - git assistant for CS Students
   - Several smaller independent projects
 - 🌱 I’m currently learning ...
-   - Data Mining
-   - Database Administration & Applied Data Analysis
+   - Data Analysis and Business Intelligence
      - Google BigQuery
      - Looker
      - DataProc
-   - Networks & Security
+     - Tableau
-   - 2 religion classes (What is Religion, Religious Naturalism)
 - 💬 Ask me about
+   - Travel (I've been to Costa Rica, Japan twice, and am writing this from a cafe in Saigon, Vietnam)
    - Anything Git related
+   - Geopolitics
-   - Personal Finance & Investing
+   - Finance and investing
-   - Japan (I visited twice)
+   - Startups
+   - Transitioning from blue collar to white collar life
    - Brazilian Jiu Jitsu / Muay Thai
-   - Transitioning from blue collar to white collar
    - Cooking
    - Working on cars
    - Indie music
    - National Parks & Hiking
-   - Startups
 - 📫 How to reach me:
   - [LinkedIn](https://www.linkedin.com/in/alecsanders/)
   - Email:
-    - School: aws022@bucknell.edu
     - Personal: asanders4205@gmail.com
+    - Business (inquiries only): alec.sakuralabs@gmail.com
 <!--
 **asanders4205/asanders4205** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.